ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.2

-`Maharish` woke in the middle of the night.
+`Maharish` woke up in the middle of the night - halfway through a lucid dream.
 Sweat on his forehead and neck.
 He drank some water from the earthen pot by his side and sat down on his rug.
 He was talking to his father, but he couldn't see his face.
 In fact, he had never seen his face.
-Not only he died before his birth, there was no painting of him.
+For one, he died before his birth, second there was no painting of him.
+It is hard to make up a face from description, and he never cared to ask anyone to draw his picture.
+He wondered if there was some artist alive who had seen him.

-He knew his father largely from his mother and the childhood chatter around him. `Bramhrishi` rarely shared his feelings about his son.
+He knew his father largely from his mother's stories - and the childhood chatter around him. `Bramhrishi` rarely shared his feelings about his son.
 It was too painful for him to revisit that fateful morning and good times that led to the mishap.
 Only thing he always exuded was his own failure to stop `Sakti` take the path he took - literally and figuratively.
 He wished he was there that morning to sort the matter without anger crossing over both sides.
 And he wished `Vishwamitra` was kinder to `Sakti` - because `Sakti` was his admirer despite long-standing animosity between the two sages.

+<!-- markdownlint-disable-next-line -->
+<div style="padding-left:40px;font-size:0.9em;">

 `Vishwamitra` - one of the seven `Bramhrishis` - was not born of `Bramha`.
 He reached this title through sheer hard work.
-The fame to his name was applications of fire.
-Fire was discovered long back for cooking but no one ever thought a special type of fire could forge metals.
-His most precious discovery was gold.
-No one knew how to make gold except for `Vishwamitra`, but everyone knew he realized these powers on account of extreme penance.
-The legend says he spent one thousand years alone in his spiritual journey - to unlock the power of Sun.
-Legend also says that `Vishwamitra` instigated `Kalmashpada` to kill `Sakti`.

-<!-- markdownlint-disable-next-line -->
-<div style="padding-left:40px;font-size:0.9em;">

-`Vishwamitra` orchestrated the events that led to `Sakti's` death.

-`Sakti`, encountered King `Kalmashapada's`  chariot in the forest and refused to move aside.
-This led to an argument, during which `Kalmashapada` lashed out at `Sakti` with his whip.
-Enraged, `Sakti` cursed the king to become a `Rakshasa` (demon).

-`Vishwamitra`, who was `Vasishtha's` rival, saw this incident and was pleased.
-He then manipulated the situation by instructing another `Rakshasa` named `Kinkara` to enter `Kalmashapada's` body, causing the curse to take effect.

-The next day, the transformed `Kalmashapada`, now with the nature of a `Rakshasa`, went to `Sakti's`  hermitage seeking revenge.
-He killed `Sakti` and ate him, also killing his  brothers.

-`Vishwamitra's` motivation for this plot was his long-standing rivalry with `Vasishtha`.
-By orchestrating `Sakti's` death, `Vishwamitra` sought to harm `Vasishtha` .
-This event was part of a series of conflicts between the two sages, which had begun with a dispute over a divine cow `Kaamdhenu` and escalated into a power struggle
+The fame to his name was his devotion of Sun God.
+His most precious verse was `Gaytri Mantra` - a devotional verse for Sun.
+It was believed Sun gave him the method to forge gold.
+It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method.

 </div>

-Only `Vaśiṣṭha` knew that `Sakti` had deep appreciation for `Vishwamitra` for the work he did in metals.
-And he himself wanted to learn how to forge Gold.
-His ideology of `Karm Yoga` was inspired by innovation.
+Next day `Maharishi` sent a message to `Ugrasen` to check if there was a painting of his father or if there was an artist alive who could paint one.
+To his good luck `Ugrsen` himself came to `Ashrama` with a statue of `Sakti Muni`.
+Immediately after assuming the crown, he had ordered statues for his elders and he treated both `Bramhrishi` and `Sakti Muni` as his own.

+## 7.3

+`Maharishi` placed the statue in his room at waist height.

+Every night he would light a small fire and sit in front of the statue.
+This night he must have stared for over an hour.
+Seeking for resolve.
+And he didn't know when he slipped into a `Samadhi`.
+His eyes half closed and his lips talking to his father.

+## 7.40

 Sometimes resolutions show up out of thin air.
 It was one such moment. `Maharishi` saw a clear path forward if only he vowed to not scribe any (more) books himself — with his name as the author!
 If he took this call on himself, then clearly he was not acting out of hope for personal gratification.
 No one knows if such ‘vows’ have any material impact, but they do purify one's own soul.
 And we do see similar vows these days.
 For example `Satoshi Nakamoto` is a pseudonym.
 No one knows who wrote the white paper and software for the bitcoin.
 In a way, by putting a pseudonym, the real author withheld her name from one of the biggest intervention of this century. `Maharishi` was convinced, true `Karma` must "literally" be self-less.